What do you think you have to do to achieve your goals for the next school year?

 Identity goals sit at the top of the pyramid.
 They deal with who or what you want to become within the next twelve months.
 You might wish to become a marathon winner, a startup founder, an Instagram influencer, a happily married person.
 If you think about it, identity goals incorporate behavioral and possession ones.

 If you set out to become a YouTube blogger, you will need to gain new skills by changing your behavior.
-In the long run, you will start making money.
+In the long run, you will start making and saving money.
 You will be able to buy professional equipment or make it your primary source of income.

 Identity goals influence most aspects of your life, so pace yourself.
 Do not try to achieve more than one or two goals at this level in a year, or you risk burning yourself out.